West Lafayette, Indiana: Government

 The city's elected officials consist of the mayor, a clerk, and a nine-member Common Council.

 The nine-member Common Council holds the city's legislative authority and makes the laws through ordinances, orders, resolutions and motions.
 The city is divided into 6 districts, and the Common Council consists of one council member from each district, plus three at-large council members.
-Elected by the council members, the president of the Common Council presides over the council meetings and is first in the line of succession should the mayor not finish his or her term of office.
+Elected by the council members, the president of the Common Council presides over the council meetings and is first in the line of succession should the mayor not finish their term of office.

 All city elected officials have a term of office of four years with no limit on the number of terms.
 Regular elections for all offices are held at the same time in the odd year preceding the presidential election year.

 The following is a list of all mayors of West Lafayette since the position began in 1924.

 Education

 West Lafayette is the home of Purdue University's main campus, with an enrollment of over 40,000 students.

-The West Lafayette Community School Corporation administers three schools.
+The West Lafayette Community School Corporation covers central portions of West Lafayette, administers three schools.
 The school district is not coterminous with the municipality; areas annexed by the city after 2000 continue to be served by county schools.
 Students attend West Lafayette Elementary School (formerly Cumberland Elementary School) through third grade, while students in grades 4–6 attend West Lafayette Intermediate School.
 Students in the 7th grade and above attend West Lafayette Junior-Senior High School.
-The West Lafayette Community School Corporation is a top rated, public school district with numerous accolades.
+The Tippecanoe School Corporation covers outer-lying portions of the West Lafayette municipality.
+That district's schools are not in the West Lafayette municipal limits.
+The zoned high school of areas of West Lafayette in the Tippecanoe district is William Henry Harrison High School.

 The Seventh-day Adventist Church operates Pleasantview SDA School which offers courses for grades K–8, and the Montessori School of Greater Lafayette teaches K–6.
 There are other schools, both public and private, that have a West Lafayette address, but these are actually located outside the city limits.

 Approximately 77% of West Lafayette's population age 25 or older hold a bachelor's degree or higher according to the U.S. Census 2005–2007 American Community Survey.
 The city ranks sixth highest on this measure among U.S. municipalities between 20,000 and 65,000 population.

-In addition, the Tippecanoe School Corporation and Lafayette School Corporation operate public schools outside the West Lafayette city limits.
 There is also a variety of private schools in Lafayette and an Ivy Tech Community College branch.